Mariya-Z/next-stepper/src/stories/passive.md

-## Using checked input
+## Using changePassiveSteps input

-If checked step should be not first, it's can be defined de input parameter `active`
+When `changePassiveSteps` is true (false by default), visited steps don't become passive after visit

 ### Tempalte for this example looks like code below